ProDigresser/project-1/README.md

 - Font Resources (Font Space)

 ## The Game
-In order to develop this game I identified a few core pieces of logic that would important to making this game playable -
+In order to develop this game, I identified a few core pieces of logic that would important to making this game playable -

-1. To generate and populate the board with 'mines'
+1. To generate and populate the board with 'mines',
   - Set a board size
   - Set mines to unique cells (no repeats)
-2. Use logic to define the game boundaries
+2. Use logic to define the game boundaries,
   - Ensure that the logic is scalable to different board sizes
   - Use the logic to define the corners and edges of the board
-3. To check adjacent cells when a cell without a mine is selected
+3. To check adjacent cells when a cell without a mine is selected,
   - Ensure only valid cells are checked
   - Use boundary logic to execute
-4. To for an adjacent checker to run recursively if it detects more safe cells
+4. To for an adjacent checker to run recursively if it detects more safe cells,
   - Create logic to prevent the algorithm to run perpetually
   - Ensure the checker runs accurately, and does not select mine cells in the process